3DStreet/3dstreet/README.md

 | streetmixAPIURL | A string representing the Streetmix API street URL such as https://streetmix.net/api/v1/streets/7a633310-e598-11e6-80db-ebe3de713876 | '' |
 | showBuildings | A Boolean that determines whether or not buildings are rendered | true |

-Either 1 of the 2 properties are required.
+Either 1 of streetmixStreetURL or streetmixAPIURL properties are required.
 If both are provided the component will use streetmixAPIURL value and ignore streetmixStreetURL.

 #### Orientation and Scale
 A default Streetmix.net cross-section view is oriented to show vehicles heading away from you as "outbound".
 The `street` component follows this convention and when placed in a new A-Frame scene the default camera is looking toward the outbound direction of the generated street.
 The default rendering is 1:1 scale.